(Last updated on January 27th, 2019)

 Also, Avast also boasts a bigger social media following; it has over 4 million Facebook fans and 181k Twitter followers, while Avira has just over 1.5 million fans on Facebook and 19k followers on Twitter.

-The digital world has become increasingly complex, and it makes sense to invest in a reliable antivirus product for complete peace of mind.
+The digital world has become increasingly complex, and it makes sense to say that you should invest in a reliable antivirus product to stay protected at all times.